MicrosoftDocs/Devices-docs/surface-hub/surface-hub-teams-rooms.md

 ### Prepare networking for Teams Rooms

-To optimize Teams Rooms refer to the requirements and recommendations described in [Configure networking and Quality of Service for Microsoft Teams Room on Surface Hub](surface-hub-teams-rooms-networking.md).
+To optimize Teams Rooms, refer to the requirements and recommendations described in [Configure networking and Quality of Service for Microsoft Teams Room on Surface Hub](surface-hub-teams-rooms-networking.md).

 ### Simplified management of Teams on Surface Hub

 - **Teams Admin Center.** Teams Admin Center provides a comprehensive self-management platform to monitor and manage the Teams Rooms experience on Teams devices.
-Teams Admin Center will be available to Microsoft Teams Rooms users at no additional cost.
+Teams Admin Center is available to Microsoft Teams Rooms users at no additional cost.
 - **Microsoft Teams Rooms managed service.** The [Microsoft Teams Rooms managed service](/microsoftteams/rooms/microsoft-teams-rooms-premium) is a cloud-based IT management and monitoring service that keeps Microsoft Teams Rooms devices and their peripherals up to date and proactively monitored, supporting an environment optimized for a great user experience.

 ## Third-party meetings on Surface Hub

 Microsoft Teams Rooms on Surface Hub supports joining third-party online meetings, referred to as Direct Guest Join.
 You can use Surface Hub to join meetings hosted on Cisco Webex and Zoom.
 And others can join Teams meetings on Hub from their third-party room systems.
+This feature is rolling out to Surface Hubs beginning September 19.

 ### To enable third-party meetings on Surface Hub: